 2- For sustainability reasons.
 Lard, or animal fat in general, requires simpler resources to obtain, and can even be processed at home, unlike oils!
 Normally, animal fat is a by-product of meat production, and instead of being thrown away, it can be used to make soaps, thus making it a sustainable process.

 4- Lard has a composition very similar to palm oil, resulting in a long lasting soap with a light and creamy foam.
-In addition, it is similar in composition to human skin fat making it a moisturizing and mild soap.
+In addition, it is similar in composition to human skin fat making it a very moisturizing and mild soap.
 You also don’t need to use other oils to have a balanced soap.
-Meaning it’s easier, and simpler, making this another good recipe for beginners along Olive Oil Soap Recipe and How To Make Coconut Soap.
+Meaning it’s easier, and simpler, making this another good recipe for soapmaker beginners along with Olive Oil Soap Recipe and How To Make Coconut Soap.